As an Amazon Associate I earn from qualifying purchases.

 I often do this - double or triple quantities - depends on what trimmings I have available.
 The wine is optional - you can use an extra half cup of water if you prefer.

 Check out the frugal bisque recipe to see a use for what you would normally discard - shells!
+You can use crab, shrimp or lobster shells to make a stock and then use that to make the bisque.

 8 oz (225g) fish trimmings - heads, bones, skin etc